Radla/voltcraft-sem-3600bt/README.md

 # voltcraft-sem-3600bt
 _"A full-features shell script in order to manage Voltcrafts's bluetooth smart energy meter, switch and scheduler with Linux and Raspberry Pi"_

 The Voltcraft SEM-3600BT is a remote 230V switch and smart energy meter.
-It was sold by Conrad Elektronic in Germany a few years ago.
+It was sold by *Conrad Elektronik* in Germany a few years ago.
 For details take a look at [Amazon's](https://www.amazon.de/Voltcraft-SEM-3600BT-Energiekosten-Messger%C3%A4t-Bluetooth%C2%AE-Schnittstelle-Darstellung/dp/B00IWS7V8G).
 In other countries it is probably known as "Wittech WiTenergy E100".

 In comparison to many remote switches which use the 433MHz band the SEM-3600BT is based on bluetooth v4.0.
 The advantage is that there is no need to have additional hardware, e.g. via GPIO connected sender/receiver.